apache/cloudstack-docs-admin/source/networking.rst

 Network Service Providers
 ------------------------------

-.. note:: For the most up-to-date list of supported network service providers, see the CloudStack UI or call listNetworkServiceProviders.
+.. note:: For the most up-to-date list of supported network service providers, see the CloudStack UI or call `listNetworkServiceProviders`.

 A service provider (also called a network element) is hardware or virtual appliance that makes a network service possible; for example, a